 In New York City, Mario Gooden, principal architect and founder in the New York firm Huff + Gooden, has designed sunlit buildings, often with transparent and translucent walls, from Los Angeles to Johannesburg.

-Wilson and Gooden also are 2019 American Academy of Arts and Letters architecture award winners, as co-directors of the Global Africa Lab at the Graduate School of Architecture at Columbia— “which elucidates the nature of the global African diaspora through design, research, and technology.”
-This winter, they will turn to Great Barrington and the restoration of the Clinton A.M.E Zion Church.
+Wilson and Gooden are 2019 American Academy of Arts and Letters architecture award winners, as co-directors of the Global Africa Lab at the Graduate School of Architecture at Columbia, which looks closely into the nature of the global African diaspora through design, research, and technology, and this winter, they will turn to Great Barrington and the restoration of the Clinton A.M.E Zion Church.

-With restoration underway, a team of African-American architects and designers are envisioning the historic church as a community center in the 21st century, as it has served an African-American community in the Berkshires since before the revolutionary war.
+With work underway to stabilize the historic building, a team of nationally recognized African-American architects and designers are envisioning the historic church as a community center in the 21st century, as it has served an African-American community in the Berkshires since before the revolutionary war.

 Walter Hood, creative director and founder of Hood Design in Oakland, California, will join Gooden and Wilson.
 A professor at the University of California, Berkeley, in landscape architecture and urban design, he has won national recognition, including the 2019 Dorothy and Lilian Gish Prize and a 2019 MacArthur fellowship for work like the Broad Museum Plaza in Los Angeles, inviting a walk among 100-year-old olive trees.